bzigterman/bzigterman.github.io/projects/covid.md

 ## Death Acceleration

-As of Wednesday, the 14-day percent change in average new deaths was:
+As of Thursday, the 14-day percent change in average new deaths was:

 - 138% in Illinois
-- 8% in the United States
+- 15% in the United States
 - 8% worldwide

 <picture>